bitcoin-computer/bitcoin-computer-bitcore/README.md

 [![NPM Stats](https://nodei.co/npm/BitcoinDB/BitcoinCashFlow.png?downloads=true)](https://nodei.co/npm/BitcoinCashFlow/)

+## Warning

+BitcoinCashFlow is currently undergoing a major refactoring which will break parts of the API.
+We do not recommed it to be used until the version 1.0.0 is released.

 ## About Bitcoin Cash

 Bitcoin Cash is peer-to-peer electronic cash for the Internet.
 It is fully decentralized, has no central bank, and requires no trusted third-parties to operate.
 Bitcoin Cash is the continuation of the Bitcoin project, upgraded with consensus rules that allow it to grow and scale.